Scholarships

 Learn more

-1. UNCF manages various scholarship programs and each program has its own eligibility criteria, open/close dates and required documentation.
-To apply for a UNCF scholarship, you must apply through the online application process.
-As many of the UNCF scholarships require that the scholarship recipient apply for Federal Student Aid, it is recommended that applicants complete the Free Application for Federal Student Aid (FAFSA).
+2. UNCF manages various scholarship programs and each program has its own eligibility criteria, open/close dates and required documentation.
+To apply for a UNCF scholarship, you must apply through the on-line application process.

 Learn more

-2. Applicants for awards must be an admitted or continuing USC student.
+Applicants for awards must be an admitted or continuing USC student.
 Undergraduates must be enrolled for full-time coursework.
-Graduate students should also be enrolled full time, but part-time coursework will be considered on a case-by-case basis.
+Graduate students should also be enrolled full-time, but part-time coursework will be considered on a case-by-case basis.

 The minimum cumulative G.P.A. for this scholarship is 2.5.
-Applicants should exemplify commitment and identification with the African American community.
-Recipients will be selected on the basis of academic and personal merit, and demonstrated involvement within the African American community.
-Incoming freshmen, transfer and graduate students will be reviewed and selected after they have been admitted.
+Applicants should exemplify commitment and identification with the African-American community.
+Recipients will be selected on the basis of academic, personal merit and demonstrated involvement within the African-American community.

 Learn more

-3. In 2022–2023, one USC Rossier student was awarded a scholarship through the USC Lambda LGBT Alumni Association.
+5. In 2022-2023, 1 USC Rossier student was awarded a scholarship through the USC Lambda LGBTQ+ Alumni Association.

-The scholarships are awarded to USC undergraduate and graduate students in any academic program of study whose creative work, scholarship and/or community engagement demonstrates exemplary leadership within the LGBTQ+ community.
+The scholarship is available to an undergraduate or graduate student in any academic program of study whose creative work, scholarship and/or community engagement has earned outstanding achievement and recognition within the LGBTQ+ community.

 Learn more

 The LAA Scholarship Committee considers a number of factors in a student’s application, including USC activities and service.
-The committee is particularly interested in funding students who have demonstrated a commitment to the Latino/Hispanic community, as well as leadership aptitude and exceptional academic and professional potential.
+The committee may give positive consideration to students who are advocates for the Latino/Hispanic community, as well as leadership aptitude and exceptional academic and professional potential.

 Learn more